 To enable this project to integrate with the surrounding infrastructure and keep Sydney competitive as a global city in terms of business, tourism and liveability, the City committed to contribute \$220.0M of funding to the associated public domain works and design.
 The first 4 contribution instalments, totalling \$178.9M, have been paid to date, in line with agreed project milestones.
 This includes \$63.6M (excl.
 GST) paid in early 2018/19 financial year.
-Allowance has been made for a further \$40.9M contribution during 2019/20, dependent on project milestones being achieved, and a final \$0.2M contribution is anticipated in 2020/21.
+The remaining \$41.1M contribution sum is anticipated in 2020/21 dependent on project milestones being achieved.